arjunguha/compsci220-scala/website/hw/pong/index.md

     check220 check pong step1

 ## Part 2: Refactoring to add a Ball

+In this part, you'll add the ball to the game-state.
+You'll focus on editing the code your wrote in Part 1 and drawing the ball.
+But, you won't implement ball motion or collision detection yet.

 Use the following datatype to represent the size, position and velocity of the
 ball: